crotwell/TauP/src/doc/sphinx/source/install.rst

 to help debug an issue, but if you do, you can build it using the Gradle wrapper script::

-  ./gradlew eB
+  ./gradlew installDist

-will rebuild TauP into the build/explode directory.
+will rebuild TauP into the build/install directory.